 Are Your Affairs in Order?
 A Few Resolutions to Help You Out…

 As we ring in a new year, many of us make a number of resolutions: do more exercise, lose weight, less screen time and more books, etc. Another goal to consider – get your legal affairs in order.
-We will go into more detail in future blog posts, but here are some goals to add to your 2018 resolutions.
+We will go into more detail in future blog posts, but here are some goals to add to your resolutions for the upcoming year.

 Make a will (or if you have one – well done! – ensure that it is up-to-date)